jossai1/angular-story-editor/README.md

-# AngularStoryEditor
+# Prov-Narrator

+Prov-Narrator is an interactive web-based tool for creating provenance-based narratives.
+User's have access to all the tools required to build thier stories.
+The tool converts the story to a provenance document and exports it to the [ProvStore](https://provenance.ecs.soton.ac.uk/store/)

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+This project was built with [Angular 2](https://angular.io/)

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.